CorySanin/emoji-switch-guy/README.md

 ## Installation

 Install through Magisk Manager.
+Select the desired emoji set using the volume buttons.
+Upgrades will retain the selected emoji set.
+To undo the modification, remove the module.

 ## Changelog

-### v1.0
+### v0.0.1
+- Get the project off the ground
+- Using any ttf files I can find
-- Still WIP
+- Please help!